-Clean Eating & Low Carb Almond Butter Fudge Fat Bombs – no-bake, vegan, gluten-free, keto, and sugar-free options!
+Clean Eating & Low Carb Almond Butter Fat Bombs – no-bake, vegan, gluten-free, keto, and sugar-free options!

 A lot has changed in the almost-three years since I first mentioned the recipe.